About Me

 astro[sound]bites

-In 2019, Malena Rice at Yale University, Alex Gagliano at University of Illinois Urbana Champaign, and I founded the bi-weekely podcast astro[sound]bites.
-Our episodes feature recent Astrobites centered around a theme in astronomy, but occasionally venture beyond research, discussing topics like professional development, graduate student life, sonification, and more.
+In 2019, Malena Rice, Alex Gagliano, and I founded the astro[sound]bites podcast!
+Each episode features recent posts from Astrobites.org (see below) centered around a theme in astronomy.
+We occasionally venture beyond research to discuss topics like professional development, graduate student life, sonification, representation in astronomy, and more (these are my favorite).

 Apple Podcasts